AliceWonderMiscreations/php-ccm/RPM_SPEC.md

 However, it should not be left out, it should be easy to determine where a package installed on a system came from by looking at the release tag.

+I really want to avoid situations where an installed package differs based upon the version of PHP it is intended to be used with.

 ### Tweak Version

-This should be a base 10 integer and should be incremented whenever the spec file is tweaked for a new build.
+This should be a non-negative base 10 integer and should be incremented whenever the spec file is tweaked for a new build.
 Whenever the Security Patch Release is incremented, the Tweak Version should be reset to 0.

 This should be defined in the `%{pkgtweakv}` macro.